zachczx/svelte-zixianchen/src/routes/blog/posts/using-postgres-coolify-internal-database-url.md

 published: true
 ---

-I like using [Coolify](https://coolify.io/) now to deploy my Node apps.
+I like using [Coolify](https://coolify.io/) now to deploy my Sveltekit + Postgres apps on NodeJS.
+The docs are somewhat barebones so it took some getting used to, coming from the likes of Svelte, Django, Drizzle which have comprehensive docs.

+## Postgres/DB Config

 A minor thing that took me some time to realize (after erroring out as a newb) was this part of the documentation:

 > ## Access database during builds
 >